Visiting guidance for our inpatient wards, care homes, rehabilitation services, and all other 24/7 services

 - All visitors must adhere to excellent hand hygiene before entering the ward/hospital/home

-- Due to a steady rise in Covid-19 cases in the community during September and October 2022, people using our services and visitors are being asked to wear a face mask during their appointment or visit.
+- Due to the rise in respiratory illnesses in the community, people using our services and visitors are being asked to wear a face mask during their appointment or visit.
 We will provide a face mask if necessary.